bluz71/things_with_js/README.md

     _application.js_ file.
 This will help debug JavaScript errors in the JS view files.

   * Setup body tag with controller and action name.
-This will allow per-page scoping for always-on Javascript.
-To limit always-on triggered use a CoffeeScript segment such as this:

-        $(document).on "ready page:change", ->
-          return unless $(".todo.index").length > 0
-          todo = new Todo($("#todo"))
-          todo.render()

   * The _New Thing_ button on the **Things** index page, when clicked, will load up the **Thing** form and hide the _New Thing_ button both via a Javascript